Purpose of the TOP Structure

 Although the patterns of the TOP Cycle intertwine and could occur simultaneously,

-when starting with the TOP Structure, they should be applied in sequential order.
+when starting with the TOP Structure, they should be applied in sequential order to optimize the

 Setting a TOP Goal

 The first step of the TOP Cycle is to identify the overarching goals for which the TOP Structure will be used.
 Typically, TOP goals focus on quality, quantity, speed or value.
+Within these, either increase or reduce something, or deal with a risk.
 Other goals are possible.

 The TOP goal quadrants provide minimum guidance to conduct goal-finding sessions.
 Different methods of defining TOP goals may be appropriate in context.

 TOP Goals should be: Significant, Independent, Solution-neutral.
 While numerical goals enable data-driven decision-making, TOP Goals always focus on intent, not numbers.